Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Semiclassical approximation

 \section{Semiclassical approximation}

 Consider now the semiclassical approximation in the ${\tilde e}_{nkl}$ basis.
-By analogy with the discussion of the semiclassical approximation in Sects. \ref{classical} and \ref{antigravity}, we assume that a state is semiclassical if its wave function has the form
+As noted in Secs. \ref{IRsdS} and \ref{antigravity}, the operator ${\bf B}$ is the dS analog of the usual momentum ${\bf P}$ such that in Poincare limit ${\bf B}=2R{\bf P}$.
+The operator ${\bf J}$ has the same meaning as in Poincare invariant theory.
+Then it is clear from Eqs. (\ref{22A}) and (\ref{22B}) that a necessary condition for the semiclassical approximation is that the quantum numbers $(nk\mu)$ are much greater than 1 (in agreement with the remarks in the preceding section).
+By analogy with the discussion of the semiclassical approximation in Secs. \ref{classical} and \ref{antigravity}, we assume that a state is semiclassical if its WF has the form

-where $a(n,k,l)$ is an amplitude, which is not small only in some vicinities of $n=n_0$, $k=k_0$ and $l=l_0$.
-We also assume that when the quantum numbers $(nkl)$ change by one, the main contribution comes from the rapidly oscillating exponent.
+where $a(n,k,\mu)$ is an amplitude, which is not small only in some vicinities of $n=n_0$, $k=k_0$ and $\mu=\mu_0$.
+We also assume that when the quantum numbers $(nk\mu)$ change by one, the main contribution comes from the rapidly oscillating exponent.
 Then, as follows from the first expression in Eq. (\ref{24A}), the action of the dS energy operator can be written as